abhishekshyp/financial-economics/Week2_WhatsYourRiskAppetite/assignmentWeek2.md

 The uncomfortable result from the original experiment: only **21% reached the cap**, a **third finished below their starting $25**, and **28% went bust** — on a coin they *knew* was favourable.

 **The link to this week.** The coin's return/risk ratio (~0.20) is close to what many expect from equities.
 Bet sizing *is* the risky-asset allocation decision.
 Kelly gives the growth-optimal share; a risk-averse investor rationally holds a *fraction* of Kelly.
-That fraction is what Task 2 tries to pin down from a person's balance sheet.
+That fraction is what Task 2 tries to pin down from a person's net worth.

 **Do this:**
 - Read the write-up: https://elmwealth.com/lessons-from-betting-on-a-biased-coin-cool-heads-and-cautionary-tales/